mrbean-bremen/pytest-find-dependencies/README.rst

 a subset of all tests are run using binary search, until a test is found that causes the other test to fail.

-Running tests this way may be time-consuming, especially with many tests, so it is recommended to run this only once in a while.

 Installation
 ------------